 Joanna is an experienced employment litigator who has represented clients in a variety of fields.
 She currently serves as a neutral investigator, conducting independent employment investigations for clients to assist them in fact-finding and resolving workplace disputes.
+She has also provided testimony in depositions and at hearings in order to discuss and defend her investigatory findings.
 Joanna brings years of experience litigating employment law cases, conducting investigations, and working one-on-one with clients and executives to address employment matters.

 Joanna Sattler began her career with a one-year fellowship in the Office of the Vice President and General Counsel at the Johns Hopkins University in Baltimore, Maryland.
 As a Fellow, she researched education policy, intellectual property law, employment discrimination, and healthcare regulation.
 She participated in counseling meetings with University faculty and staff and drafted contracts and releases as well as motions, pleadings, discovery, and supporting briefs and memoranda in state and federal matters.
 Joanna also authored articles on recent developments in employment law for Human Resources staff.